DKU-StarLab/leveldb-study/analysis/README.md

 # How to analyze open source
 1. Choose your topic.
-2. Read documents, watch lecture and google your topic.
+2. Do a research of your chosen topic by reading documents and/or watching lectures.
-3. Study remarks and codes.
+3. Study remarks and codes related to your topic.
-4. Try static analytics tools like scitools understand.
+4. Try static analytics tools like SciTools.
 5. Run db_bench with gdb debugger or dynamic analyics tool like uftrace.
 6. Draw figures to organize the structure, class diagram, code flow and etc.
 7. Write a markdown document with figure and description.
-8. Make a PPT for 15 min presentation.
+8. Create a 15-minute powerpoint presentation.
 9. Upload your document and PPT(pdf format).

 # Topic